 V2: The traditional pieces share the same frame but provide differently spaced grow spaces in their surface in the form of multiple different parts: closed piece, a piece with a center grow space and the two-space part.

 Any (unused) 5cm grow space (from any version) can be covered using our grow space cover lid.
 You can use the standard 2″/5cm net pots or use our reusable plug pots that provide also an optional metal trellis insert.

 E) Use V3 or V2 parts?

-As of 2021 the use of the V3 aponix vertical ring segment part will be the available standard.
+As of 2021 the V3 aponix vertical ring segment part will be the available standard.
 Manufacturing of V2 ended.
 V3 was designed by collecting improvements and features from our existing user base between 2017 an 2020.
 V2 parts might still be available in small numbers and is fine to be used by students, trials and small setups.
-They require a bit more care and precision while the V3 part has been ‘hardened’ with the upgrade.
+They require a bit more care and precision while the V3 part has been ‘hardened’ with a lot of functional upgrades.
 Please take a look at our V2/V3 in the compatibility section of our soilless page for more details if you already own or use V2.